Skip to main content

 Enter a bridal boutique and you’ll be faced with rows and rows of dresses.
 Where the heck do you start?
 The key is figuring out the right silhouette for your body type and that comes a little knowledge of wedding dress styles.

 Below you’ll find a guide to the traditional wedding dress styles and necklines.
-You’ll find the most modern takes on these among our list of the biggest wedding dress trends of 2021 – whatever the new fashion is, you can guarantee at its heart will be one of these styles.
+You’ll find the most modern takes on these among our list of the biggest wedding dress trends – whatever the new fashion is, you can guarantee at its heart will be one of these styles.

 You want to feel your absolute best on your way wedding day, so start with looking in your wardrobe at the dresses you already have that you feel confident and beautiful in.
 You’ll be better able to explain to the boutique assistant what shape works for you when you arrive for your appointment.
 Knowledge is power, after all!